asynts/writer/ARCHITECTURE.md

     The parent now knows about this child.
     Space is reserved and a position relative to the parent is assigned.

--   We might have to add another phase here later.
-    At some point we need to cache the absolute position which should happen after all nodes completed the second phase.
+-   When all nodes have been placed, we compute all of the absolute positions and sizes and cache them in the nodes.